 Give up with hailing taxis

-It works well when you call from your hotel but I tried 3 times to hail a cab and each time their price was about 5 times as much as it was on the way there.
+I found getting taxis only works well when you call from your hotel.
+I tried 3 times to hail a cab and each time their price was about 5 times as much as it was on the way there.
 Get the subway or use Didi, the Chinese version of Uber.

 STAYING CONNECTED IN BEIJING